 Engineer Rashid is first mainstream politician from Valley to be arrested in terror funding case

-New Delhi, Aug 10: Former Jammu and Kashmir MLA, Engineer Rashid has been arrested by the National Investigation Agency in connection with the terror funding case.
+New Delhi, Aug 10: Former Jammu and Kashmir MLA, Engineer Rashid has been arrested by the National Investigation Agency (NIA) in connection with the terror funding case.

 This is the first arrest involving a mainstream politician from the Valley in the terror funding case, in which Lashkar-e-Tayiba chief, Hafiz Saeed is also an accused.
 Rashid was a legislator from the Langate Assembly constituency in north Kashmir prior to the Jammu and Kashmir assembly being dissolved a year back.